MoSPDude/ZXTeensyIF1/README.md

 * MDR microdrive loading with Paul Farrows SPECTRA Microdrive Emulator
     * http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Microdrive_Emulator.htm
     * Supports MDR images with up to 90KB of data
-* Small HTTP server for WiFi file access over ESP-01S
+* Small WebDAV class 1 HTTP server for WiFi file access over ESP-01S
-    * Use HTTP PUT to send files eg. "curl -T FILENAME.ROM http://192.168.0.254/FILENAME.ROM"
+    * Use WinSCP to send files, or HTTP PUT to send files eg. "curl -T FILENAME.ROM http://192.168.0.254/FILENAME.ROM"
+        * Windows native support requires LOCK (and UNLOCK) which is Not Implemented
     * Use web browser to list files, and download
 * Nihirash's Network Manager for WiFi configuration
     * Small bugfix to clear the BASIC keypress on load